OrleansContrib/Orleans.Activities/docs/Arithmetical/Arithmetical.md

 Shows how to execute the complete workflow like a method.

 These are workflows that don't send and receive requests.
 They are executed like a method from start to completion.
-Though, they can initiate outgoing requests and can accept incoming callback requests.
+Though, they can initiate outgoing requests and can accept incoming callback requests (see [HelloWorld](https://github.com/OrleansContrib/Orleans.Activities/blob/docs-master/docs/HelloWorld/HelloWorld.md) for this).
 The main difference compared to the HelloWorld like workflows, is that these workflows don't start with accepting a request, they start by a direct `RunToCompletionAsync()` or `RunAsync()` call.

 Typically all the necessary persistable state is in the workflows variables, based on input arguments.
 You can add several custom activities to manipulate the workflows variables.